Higher education is a wonderful thing, but the price can be very steep.

-“Alice Lloyd is one of a select number of schools in the country that offers programs specifically designed to help students cut down on debt,” the college’s website states.
+“Alice Lloyd is one of a select number of schools in the country that offer programs specifically designed to help students cut down on debt,” the college’s website states.

-However, students must participate in Alice Lloyd’s Student Work Program, which the college describes as intended to be both an earning and a learning experience.
+However, students must participate in Alice Lloyd’s Student Work Program.

 Deep Springs College

-Location: Deep Springs Valley (40 miles from Bishop, California)
+Location: Deep Springs Valley, California (40 miles from the city of Bishop)

-Deep Springs College isn’t nearly your typical college.
-There are only 24 to 30 students, it’s located on a isolated cattle ranch and the school takes pride in its “weird” application questions.
+Deep Springs College, located in the Eastern Sierra region of California, isn’t nearly your typical college.
+There are only 24 to 30 students, it’s located on an isolated cattle ranch, and the school takes pride in its “weird” application questions.